pitchmuc/cjapy/docs/cja.md

   That may help you creating the filter.
   Arguments:
   * filterMessage : REQUIRED : A dictionary of the search to the Audit Log.

+* validateProject: Validates a Project definition.
+  Arguments:
+  * projectDefinition : REQUIRED : the project dictionary defining the creation.

 ### Get report